gunitinug/manage-samba-dialog/README.md

 ![Fill in form to create shared folder](http://pennowebdesign.com/pics_for_manage_samba/add%20shared%20folder%20form.png)

 ## Confirm to execute commands
-Enter Yes and command is exeucted.
+Enter Yes and command is executed.
 You can see a dialogue saying it has been successfully applied.
 ![Confirm 1](http://pennowebdesign.com/pics_for_manage_samba/confirm%201.png)
 ![Success 1](http://pennowebdesign.com/pics_for_manage_samba/success%201.png)
 ![Confirm 2](http://pennowebdesign.com/pics_for_manage_samba/confirm%202.png)